wp-plugins/events-made-easy/readme.txt

 == Changelog ==

+= 1.3.3 =
+* Feature: you can now send html-mails for RSVP messages if wanted
+* Bugfix: make the booking removal work again when in the event edit-window

 = 1.3.2 =
 * Bugfix: remove some abiguous placeholder matching and correct the newly introduced image dimensions